Lesbian erotica: Cinema and television

 During the 1970s, depictions of sex between women were largely restricted to semi-pornographic softcore and sexploitation films, such as Cherry, Harry & Raquel!
-(1970), Score (1974), Emmanuelle (1974), Bilitis (1977) and 'Caligula (1979).
+(1970), Score (1974), Emmanuelle (1974), Bilitis (1977) and Caligula (1979).
 Although semi-explicit heterosexual sex scenes had been part of mainstream cinema since the late 1960s, equivalent depictions of women having sex only began making their appearance in mainstream film during the 1980s.
 These were typically in the context of a film that was specifically lesbian-themed, such as Personal Best (1982), Lianna (1983), and Desert Hearts (1985).
 The vampire film The Hunger (1983) also contained a seduction and sex scene between Catherine Deneuve and Susan Sarandon.
-Jacques Saurel's film "Joy et Joan" (1985) also belongs to this new more-than-softcore film performance.Henry & June (1990) had several lesbian scenes, including one that was considered explicit enough to give the film an NC-17 rating.
+Jacques Saurel's film "Joy et Joan" (1985) also belongs to this new more-than-softcore film performance.

+Henry & June (1990) had several lesbian scenes, including one that was considered explicit enough to give the film an NC-17 rating.
 (There was some controversy as to whether the MPAA had given the film a more restrictive rating than it normally would have because of the lesbian nature of the scene in question.)
 Basic Instinct (1992) contained mild lesbian content, but established lesbianism as a theme in the erotic thriller genre.
 Later, in the 1990s, erotic thrillers such as Showgirls, Wild Side (1995), Crash (1996) and Bound (1996) explored lesbian relationships and contained explicit lesbian sex scenes.

-From the 1990s, depictions of sex between women became fairly common in mainstream cinema.
-Females kissing has increasingly been shown in films and on television, often as a way to include a sexually arousing element in a film without actually having the film gain a more restrictive rating by depicting sex or nudity.